-- Revenues - Own Credit Adjustment (OCA)\ and own credit risk included in derivatives (DVA)\: +€160m (-€11m in 4Q14) - Reminder: very good contribution of BNP Paribas Principal Investments in 4Q14 - Operating expenses - Simple & Efficient transformation costs: -€232m (-€229m in 4Q14) - Restructuring costs following the acquisitions made in 2014 (LaSer, Bank BGZ, DAB Bank) and in 2015 (GE LLD): -€54m (-€25m in 4Q14) - Costs related to the comprehensive settlement with the U.S. authorities - Additional exceptional provision of €100m in connection with the remediation plan to industrialise processes - Other non operating items - Sale of the stake in Klépierre-Corio: +€352m - Goodwill impairments: -€993m (-€297m in 4Q14) of which -€917m on BNL bc (full depreciation of the goodwill)
+- Own Credit Adjustment (OCA) and own credit risk included in derivatives (DVA): +€160m (-€11m in 4Q14) - Reminder: very good contribution of BNP Paribas Principal Investments in 4Q14 - Operating expenses - Simple & Efficient transformation costs: -€232m (-€229m in 4Q14) - Restructuring costs following the acquisitions made in 2014 (LaSer, Bank BGZ, DAB Bank) and in 2015 (GE LLD): -€54m (-€25m in 4Q14) - Costs related to the comprehensive settlement with the U.S. authorities - Additional exceptional provision of €100m in connection with the remediation plan to industrialise processes - Other non operating items - Sale of the stake in Klépierre-Corio: +€352m - Goodwill impairments: -€993m (-€297m in 4Q14) of which -€917m on BNL bc (full depreciation of the goodwill)

-\ Fair value takes into account any change in value attributable to issuer risk relating to the BNP Paribas Group.
-It is the replacement value of instruments, calculated by discounting the expected liabilities' profile, stemming from derivatives or securities issued by the Bank, using a discount rate corresponding to that of a similar instrument that could be issued by the BNP Paribas Group at the closing date
+Far value takes into account any shange in value attributable to issuer risk relating to the BHP Paribas Group.
+It is the replacement value of instruments, calculated by discounting the expected labilities' profile, atermining from derivatives or securities issued by the BHP Paribas Group at the closing date